-- Faculty collaborators on a single project may apply as co-investigators and the $5,250 award will be evenly distributed among them.
+- Faculty collaborators on a single project may apply as co-investigators and the $5,250 award will be distributed among them as directed.
 Faculty collaborators may also apply separately for full awards, but they must make a strong argument that the workload and benefits merit more than one award, and the committee retains the right to make a single award depending on their evaluation and available funds.

 - However, the $5,250 salary approximates the rate for an average assistant/associate faculty member to teach one summer course.
 Applicants should therefore demonstrate in their proposals that their activities will roughly equal at least one-quarter of a full-time summer workload toward the research activity.
 The entire research project does not need to be completed during the summer, but the case must be made for impactful progress.